Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-By \cite[Theorem 5.1]{Stembridge.J:B}, $W(\C_{n})$ contains an infinite number of fully commutative elements, while $W(B_{n})$ (and hence $W(B'_n)$) contains finitely many.
-There are examples of infinite Coxeter groups that contain a finite number of fully commutative elements (e.g., types $E_{n}$, $F_{n}$, and $H_{n}$).
+By~\cite[Theorem~5.1]{Stembridge.J:B}, $W(\C_{n})$ contains an infinite number of FC elements, while $W(B_{n})$ (and hence $W(B'_n)$) contains finitely many.
+There are examples of infinite Coxeter groups that contain a finite number of FC elements (e.g., $W(E_n$) is infinite for $n\geq 9$, but contains only finitely many FC elements~\cite[Theorem~5.1]{Stembridge.J:B}).

 \end{subsection}